raspberrypilearning/talk-like-a-pirate/worksheet.md

 ## Replace words with pirate words

 1. To talk like a pirate, we need to replace certain words with their piratical equivalent.
 For example, we know pirates say "ahoy" instead of "hello".
-Luckily we know the text that was typed in the Landlubbers text box because we have retrieved and stored it in our `words` variable.
+Luckily, we know the text that was typed in the Landlubbers text box because we have retrieved and stored it in our `words` variable.
 Let's use a function to find the word `"hello"` and replace it with `"ahoy"`.

 1. Here is a line of code which should be copied and pasted where the gap is left in the previous code, between `var words = $("#normal").val();` and `$("#pirate").val(words);`: